Japanese-style peanuts: Similar foods

-Chinese Indonesian Frans Go established the Netherlands based company Go & Zoon (later Go-Tan) and began manufacturing borrelnootje, peanuts coated in a crisp starch-based shell, under the name Katjang Shanghai (Shanghai nuts) in the 1950s.
+Chinese Indonesian Frans Go established the Netherlands based company Go & Zoon (later Go-Tan) and began manufacturing borrelnootjes, peanuts coated in a crisp starch-based shell, under the name Katjang Shanghai (Shanghai nuts) in the 1950s.
+In China, the snack is often called "fish-skin peanuts".

 Thai snack food company Mae-Ruay started producing peanuts fried in a wheat flour-based batter flavoured with coconut cream under the brand name Koh-Kae in 1976.

 Picard Peanuts is a Canadian company that produces Chip Nuts, a snack food brand consisting of peanuts that have a potato chip coating.
 Various flavors of potato chips are used in the product's production.

 An identical product is sold in Lebanon under the name "krikri".

+In Israel they are known as "American peanuts" (בוטנים אמריקאים, botnim Amerikaim).

-The term "cracker nuts" was first used by the Philippine brand Nagaraya in 1967.
+The term "cracker nuts" was first used by the Philippine brand Nagaraya in 1968.

+A Japanese version originated in Okinawa, called Takorina, has the image of a Mexican charro in the bag, and it is claimed to be called "Mexican-style peanuts", though the rumour has been disproven.